 What is climate change doing to us here in Michigan?

-Climate change is causing rapid change worldwide.
-Most warming is being felt at the poles, but its effects reach into the heartland.
+Our overheating climate is causing rapid change worldwide.
+Most warming is being felt at the poles, but its effects reach into the heartland and is disproportionately affecting the Great Lakes region.

 INCREASED RAINFALL AND FLOODING